QuintessaQ/CS_interview_cheatsheet/Phone Interview.md

 ### Miscellaneous
 	- over communication
 		- "Hey, if I look like I am looking to my right/left, that's because my camera is here and I have my codepad opened on another screen"
-		- "Hi, if I am silent for a couple secs/mins, I am just thinking through the question"
+		- "Hi, if I am silent for a couple secs/mins, I am just thinking about the question"
 	- 彩虹屁
 		- 吹/dig further when he mentions the challenge/headache in work
 		- talk about your potential solutions